fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 ### About the author

-I'm an FPGA consultant and I provide FPGA design services and training to innovative companies around the world.
+I'm an FPGA consultant and I provide FPGA design services to innovative companies around the world.
 I believe in sharing knowledge and I regularly contribute to the open source community.

 Jeff Johnson